vewpoint/index/log.md

 <br>

-#### I've been working on a video to introduce myself and the project, to use in Patreón, but I got blocked when I started to tell the most recent work and the current state of the project, which makes sense, since the project itself is in the process of defining itself.
+#### I've been working on a video to introduce myself and the project, to use in Patreon, but I got blocked when I started to tell the most recent work and the current state of the project, which makes sense, since the project itself is in the process of defining itself.
 #### In light of this, I have changed my strategy and will follow a similar procedure to the one I used to attack [The Hyperlink Delusion](https://danielarmengolaltayo.github.io/hyperlink/).
 #### In short, divide into smaller capsules, to be delivered periodically, as a [blog](blog). <sup>`200531`</sup>